 Target sales decline to start the year, but it sees improvement

-NEW YORK (AP) — Target on Wednesday posted a decline in quarterly revenue as higher prices cut into shopper spending.
+NEW YORK (AP) — Target on Wednesday posted a decline in quarterly revenue as still higher prices on essentials cut into shopper spending.

-The Minneapolis retailer also delivered profit results that were below analyst expectations and issued a muted profit outlook, but it said it expects that it will get back to quarterly sales growth this quarter.
+The Minneapolis retailer also delivered profit results that were below analyst expectations and issued a muted profit outlook.
+It posted its fourth straight quarter of declines in comparable sales — those from stores or digital channels operating at least 12 months.
+But Target said it expects that it will get back to quarterly sales growth this quarter.

 And it’s also trying to make shopping at Target more convenient and enjoyable to better compete with Walmart and Amazon.com.